 Choosing The Right Weapon

-WWZ features a wide-selection of weapons for coping with the undead that are broken up into different tiers.
-While a majority of these are useful in most situations, there are some guns that are superior to others.
+WWZ features a wide selection of weapons for coping with the undead that are broken up into different tiers.
+While a majority of these are useful in most situations, some guns are superior to others.
 So let’s go over each tier and highlight some of the best weapons:

 Tier I – Includes the Scout Rifle (Mini-21), Compact SMG (Gal 9), Shotgun (M500), Pistol (1911 Protector), and Machine Pistol (Geist 17MP).
 These weapons are usually available to you at the start of a mission, depending on your class.
 The Compact SMG and Shotgun are going to be your go-to for large groups of enemies, but don’t underestimate the effectiveness of your silencer Pistol for killing zombies quietly.